mariakalimeri/tardigrade/content/authors/maria/_index.md

 Hi there,

-I am Maria and I am passionate about AI, machine learning, and building data analysis tools.
+I am Maria and I am passionate about AI, Machine Learning, and building data analysis tools.
 I am based in Helsinki, Finland, and I work at [Elisa](https://elisa.com/corporate/?_ga=2.187510955.2038295084.1645975413-1291628732.1640767894), a Finnish telecommunications company.